readthedocs/readthedocs.org/docs/user/user-defined-redirects.rst

-- By default, redirects are followed only if the requested page doesn't exist (*404 File Not Found* error), if you need to apply a redirect for files that exist, mark the :guilabel:`Force redirect` option.
+- By default, redirects are followed only if the requested page doesn't exist (*404 File Not Found* error), if you need to apply a redirect for files that exist, mark the :guilabel:`Apply even if the page exists` option.
   **This option is only available on some plan levels**.
   Please ask support if you need it for some reason.
 - :ref:`user-defined-redirects:page redirects` and :ref:`user-defined-redirects:exact redirects`